bitfocus/companion-module-sony-visca/companion/HELP.md

 ## Companion Presets

 - Pan/Tilt
-- Zoom (In, Out, CI)
+- Lens - Zoom and Focus actions
-- Focus (Near, Far, Auto, On Press Auto Focus)
-- Exposure (Mode, Gain, Iris, Shutter)
+- Exposure - Modes, Gain, Iris, Shutter)
-- White Balance (modes, adjustments, trigger)
+- Color - White Balance modes, adjustments, trigger
-- "Cam Presets" are dual function.
-Tap to recall or press for 2+ seconds to save.
+- Presets - Dual function buttons, tap to recall or press for 2+ seconds to save.

-- Save Preset - saves camera preset
-- Recall Preset - recalls camera preset
+**Note:** The implementation has changed since Companion 2.4.x.
+If you used "Cam Presets" in previous versions the recall function for those buttons works as expected but save function will no longer work.
+This can be fixed by replacing it with a new preset or by deleting the `savePsetLongPress` action from an existing button and adding a duration group with the action "Save Preset".